astral-sh/ty/README.md

 ## Status

 ty is pre-release software.
-Expect to encounter bugs, missing features, and fatal errors.
-We are in active development and working hard to make ty stable and feature-complete.
+Expect to encounter bugs, missing features, and fatal errors. ty is in active development, and we're working hard to make it stable and feature-complete.

 ## Getting involved